geseib/aws-serverless-workshops/DevOps/3_XRay/README.md

 As you can see, the basic X-Ray integration into Lambda requires only two changes.
 One new line of code to include the `aws-xray-sdk`, and a second modification to wrap the `aws-sdk` library with X-Ray.
 This causes all the AWS API calls to be wrapped by X-Ray for instrumentation without having to change the code further.

+**Now on to the work at hand...**

 ## Environment Setup

+Lets get your environment setup.
 Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.

 If you're using the latest version of the Chrome, Firefox, or Safari web browsers the step-by-step instructions won't be visible until you expand the section.